Credit Requirements for Senior Status

 The Keystone Exams are end-of-course assessments designed to assess proficiency in the subject areas of Algebra I, Literature, and Biology.

-- Beginning with the class of 2013-2014, students will be required to take the Algebra I, Biology, and Literature Keystone exams if they are currently enrolled in these classes.
-If a student has completed the aforementioned courses in prior years, the student will be required to take the corresponding exam in January or May.
+- Students will be required to take the Algebra I, Biology, and Literature Keystone exams if they are currently enrolled in these classes.

 - The exams are comprised of two (2) modules, one Multiple-Choice (MC) and one Constructed-Response (CR) item.

 - Students are required to achieve proficiency on all Keystone exams.
 If a student does not meet proficiency they will be required to take a remediation course(s)- Algebra Standards, Literature Standards, and/or Biology Standards.